sugiura-hiromiti/primary.nvim/README.md

+this is a lua port of [Google's primary colorscheme](https://github.com/google/vim-colorscheme-primary)

 ## Primary

 ##### A Vim/Neovim colorscheme based on Google's colors

 Primary is a simple, readable color scheme inspired by Google colors.
 It ships